-For the selected comparators (that is, the benchmark firms), we require values of their debt and equity in order to estimate their gearing.
+For the selected comparators (i.e. the benchmark firms), we require values of their debt and equity in order to estimate their gearing.
 Such values can be book values (values from a firm's financial statements) or market values (market prices of traded debt and equity securities).

-To the extent relevant, we use market data to estimate other WACC parameters, in particular our equity beta estimates (see section 6.5).
+To the extent possible, we use market data to estimate other WACC parameters, in particular our equity beta estimates (see section 6.5).
 Consistent with this view, we also consider that market values are relevant for estimating gearing.
-However, while the current market value of a (listed) firm's equity can be estimated from a listed stock of sufficient liquidity, the market value of debt may be more problematic to estimate.
-Debt instruments, for example, bonds that pay fixed coupons, might not trade often.
-Further, bank debt does not trade at all, and it is a significant source of debt for Australian infrastructure firms.62 Accordingly, common regulatory and business practice in Australia is to use the book value of debt as a proxy for its market value.63
+However, while the current market value of a (listed) firm's equity can be estimated from a listed stock of sufficient liquidity, the market value of debt is more problematic to estimate.
+Debt instruments, such as bonds that pay fixed coupons, do not trade often, and their published prices are therefore more reflective of trader valuations.
+Further, bank debt does not trade at all, and it is a significant source of debt for Australian infrastructure firms.
+Accordingly, common regulatory and business practice in Australia is to use the book value of debt as a proxy for its market value.